Climb-social/react-climb-social/README.md

 Once that's on the page, you'll probably want to change how it looks.
 You can do this with CSS.
 Contact [support@climb.social](mailto:support@climb.social) if you're stuck.

+### Triggering JavaScript

+This library includes a hook for you to use when you want something to happen when the content updates.

+Bind a function to `window.Climb.onUpdate` and it will be fired when the content changed:

+    window.Climb = {
+        onUpdate: function() {
+            console.log('Climb.social update');
+        }
+    }

 ### React components

 This project also exposes some components for you to use in your existing React projects.